 #4: Install a Home Security System

-Installing a home security system is an effective way to crime prevention technique.
+Installing a home security system like a Q-See Camera is an effective way to crime prevention technique.
 The very fact that burglars can see security cameras around your house is often deterrent enough for them to move onto the next house that will be easier and less risky for them.

 Our top pick for top-quality home protection systems is Lorex.
 The video is very clear, the systems are easy to install and the support is excellent.